We are proudly assisted by Business and Industry Development, ACT Government.

 The "Walker Model" is now an established concept in two fields of practical empirical criminology.
 The original prison projections model has grown to encompass more than twenty agencies across the Victorian Department of Justice, including Victoria Police, the Office of Public Prosecutions, the Higher and Lower Courts of Victoria, the Victorian Institute of Forensic Medicine, the Office of the Public Advocate, the Office of Police Integrity, Victorian Legal Aid, the Victim Support Agency, the Child Witness Service, the Juries Commissioner, the Victorian Government Reporting Service, the Appeal Costs Board, Corrections Victoria (Prisons and Community Corrections Service), the Adult Parole Board, the Infringement Management and Enforcement Services and the Emergency Services Telecommunications Authority, and it now projects trends in workloads and operating costs in each of these agencies.
 And the "Walker Model of Moneylaundering" has reached the point where two Universities (Utrecht and Tor Vergata, Rome) have organised conference sessions to discuss its merits and how to develop it further into a tool for analysing money laundering flows and even for predicting new trends in money laundering or measuring the effectiveness of anti-moneylaundering strategies.

-Wow, I suspect that there is only one person in Oz who could have done
+Wow, I suspect that there is only one person in Oz who could have done that - you! - Social Research consultant, 2014.

 "You may be interested to know we used some of the conclusions from your ML model (attractive countries, destinations etc.) at recent training programmes for the governments of Indonesia, Malaysia, Cambodia and the Philippines" - Director, International Governance and Risk Institute, 2011.